-- 2. The cycle time reported by the MG simulator is in good agreement with the cycle time reported by the VHDL simulator for the non-EE cases.
-However, the cycle time reported by the MG simulator is very optimistic for EE cases since it assumes that EEgates always perform an early fire. - 3.
-The PO feedback insertion algorithm always met the target cycle time, with a reduction in the number of feedbacks required when compared to the FBlen= 1 case.
-However, meeting the target MG cycle time for the EE netlist cases does not guarantee that the VHDL cycle time will be the same as the case for FBlen =1 because of the optimistic cycle time of the MG simulator.
-The PO feedback insertion algorithm created netlists with lower performance for the MIPS/ee and B15/ee cases because the iteration terminates when the target performance is reached - more late-arriving feedbacks can still be removed, but these do not affect the MG simulation time, while they do affect the VHDL simulation time.
+- time reported by the MG simulator is very optimistic for EE cases since it assumes that EEgates always perform an early fire. - 3) The PO feedback insertion algorithm always met the target cycle time, with a reduction in the number of feedbacks required when compared to the FBlen = 1case.
+However, meeting the target MG cycle time for the EE netlist cases does not guarantee that the VHDL cycle time will be the same as the case for FBlen = 1 because of the optimistic cycle time of the MG simulator.
+The PO feedback insertion algorithm created netlists with lower performance for the MIPS/ee and B15/ee cases because the iteration terminates when the target performance is reached-more late-arriving feedbacks can still be removed, but these do not affect the MG simulation time, while they do affect the VHDL simulation time.
 This implies that a more accurate cycle time simulation is needed for netlists with EEgates.
 This could be achieved by using the actual EEgate firing sequences captured from the VHDL simulator.
 A firing sequence of early/normal fires for an EEgate does not change as long as the netlist is live and safe and thus will not change for different feedback arrangements.
-A firing sequence would only have to be captured once, using a representative set of input vectors. - 4.
-The B15a, B15b cases illustrate that initial safe net marking can dominate the CPU time required for mapping if the combinational network has high fanout, increasing the number of paths to be traced.
-The B15b case disabled initial safe net marking, resulting in the insertion of more feedbacks.

-5. High fan-in within a combinational network can cause the back tracing for feedback destination gates to dominate the mapping CPU time.
+A firing sequence would only have to be captured once, using a representative set of input vectors. - 4) The B15a and B15b cases illustrate that initial safe net marking can dominate the CPU time required for mapping if the combinational network has high fanout, increasing the number of paths to be traced.
+The B15b case disabled initial safe net marking, resulting in the insertion of more feedbacks. - 5) High fanin within a combinational network can cause the back tracing for feedback destination gates to dominate the mapping CPU time.
 To reduce execution time for complex netlists when there is no restriction on feedback path length, feedback insertion was divided into two passes.
-The first pass restricted starting points for back tracking to barrier gates and early evaluation gates.
+The first pass restricted starting points for back tracking to barrier gates and EE gates.
 Barrier gates were chosen as the starting point because only output signals from barrier gates cannot be covered by feedback originating from a barrier gate.
 EEgates were chosen because the late arriving inputs must be covered by feedback from the EEgate.
 First pass feedback insertion was terminated when the number of signals covered by the next best choice feedback dropped below a user-specified threshold Smin.
 The second pass feedback insertion algorithm then proceeded normally, with feedback path length restricted to Smin.
-This two-pass approach was tested with for the non-early evaluation cases in Table 8 with Smin = 5.
+This two-pass approach was tested with the non-EE cases in Table VIII with Smin = 5.
 Except for the MIPS, the restricted-search feedback insertion algorithm significantly reduced the mapping time and came very close to matching the number of feedbacks inserted by the original search algorithm.
 For the FPU, the restricted search algorithm actually beat the original search algorithm by a small amount.
-The two-pass feedback insertion algorithm was not used with the early evaluation benchmark cases because feedback destination candidates are already limited as back tracing through EEgates is restricted to early inputs.
+The twopass feedback insertion algorithm was not used with the EE benchmark cases because feedback destination candidates are already limited as back tracing through EEgates is restricted to early inputs.

-We feel that the results justify the use of a simulation-based approach for a performancedriven feedback insertion for the non-EEgate test cases.
-Improvement of the cycle time estimation is needed with this approach for early-evaluation PL netlists, perhaps by including EEgate firing sequences captured from a gate level simulation.
+We believe that the results justify the use of a simulation-based approach for a performance-driven feedback insertion for the non-EEgate test cases.
+Improvement of the cycle time estimation is needed with this approach for early-evaluation PL netlists, perhaps by including EEgate firing sequences captured from a gate-level simulation.

 VIII.
-Conclusion
+CONCLUSION